 There are many applications where data are collected from multiple sources or studies.
 These sources of information are then combined to produce more precise estimates and results that are robust to study-specific biases.
 For example, in biology, different microarray cancer studies can collect the same gene expression, measured in different platforms and/or with different late-stage patients.
 One standard approach to analyzing these multiple data is to stack them into a single dataset and perform FA~\citep{wang_unifying_2011}.
 This approach can lead to misleading conclusions by ignoring potential study-to-study variability arising from both biological and technical sources~\citep{garrett-mayer_cross-study_2008}.
-Therefore, statistical methods able to estimate concurrently common and study-specific signals should be used.
+Therefore, statistical methods that are able to estimate concurrently common and study-specific signals should be adopted.
 Recent methods have been proposed to enable FA to integrate multiple sources of information in a single statistical model.
-These include perturbed factor analysis \citep{roy_perturbed_2020}, Multi-study Factor Analysis~\citep[MSFA,][]{de_vito_multistudy_2019, de_vito_bayesian_2021}, Multi-study Factor Regression~\citep{DeVito2023Mfrm}, and Bayesian combinatorial MSFA \citep{grabski_bayesian_2020}.
+These include perturbed factor analysis \citep{roy_perturbed_2020}, Multi-Study Factor Analysis~\citep[MSFA,][]{de_vito_multistudy_2019, de_vito_bayesian_2021}, Multi-Study Factor Regression~\citep{DeVito2023Mfrm}, and Bayesian combinatorial MSFA \citep{grabski_bayesian_2020}.

-In this paper, first, we present VB algorithms to conduct fast approximate inference for FA, and second, we extend these algorithms to a multi-study setting.
-We adopt the MSFA model, which decomposes the covariance matrix of the data in terms of common and study-specific latent factors and extend the gamma process shrinkage prior in this context~\citep{ de_vito_multistudy_2019, de_vito_bayesian_2021}.
+In this paper, first, we present VB algorithms to conduct fast Bayesian estimation for FA with a continuous response, and second, we extend these algorithms to a multi-study setting.
+We adopt the MSFA model, which decomposes the covariance matrix of the data in terms of common and study-specific latent factors and extends the gamma process shrinkage prior in this context~\citep{ de_vito_multistudy_2019, de_vito_bayesian_2021}.
 Compared to current MCMC implementations, we show that VB approximations for FA and MSFA greatly reduce computation time while still providing accurate posterior inference.

 We emphasize that our proposed VB algorithms are tailored for efficient point estimation of the latent factor loadings.
 This is typically the main goal in FA, which is mainly used as an exploratory tool.
 In fact, the non-identifiability and the unknown dimensions of the factor loadings make uncertainty quantification of the latent factors themselves challenging.